 You can buy special hedgehog food, but meat-based dog food and cat food (not containing fish) works too, along with a shallow dish of water – you might also want to leave small access holes at the bottom of your fences.

-A bird bath can attract many more winged visitors to your garden.
+A bird bath can attract many more winged visitors to your garden, perfect for bird watching.
 Keep it in the shade to prevent it from drying out.
 This should mean you can rely on rainwater to fill it for longer and also slows algae growth, which thrives in direct sunlight.

 If you opt for a moving water feature such as a fountain, it will probably come with a filter in the pump.
 The slimy stuff that accumulates on the filter isn’t very pleasant, but it is rich in nutrients, so use it as fertiliser for your flowerbeds.